-1.6.2 Control system (2) with external request for heating or cooling (GAHP unit ON/OFF)
+1.6.2 Adjustment system (2) with external request (GAHP unit ON/OFF)

 The appliance may also be controlled via generic enable devices (e.g. thermostat, timer, switch, contactor...) fitted with voltagefree NO contact.
 This system only provides elementary control (on/off, with fixed setpoint temperature), hence without the important functions of system (1).
 It is advisable to possibly limit its use to simple applications only and with a single appliance.